survivejs/webpack-book/manuscript/optimizing/07_performance.md

 }),
 ```

-After this change, the application should be faster to rebuild depending on the underlying implementation.
+After this change, the application should be faster to rebuild, depending on the underlying implementation.
 The technique can also be applied to production.

 Given `module.noParse` accepts a regular expression if you wanted to ignore all `*.min.js` files, you could set it to `/\.min\.js/`.